matiasdelbel/convention-plugins/README.md

 ## Available plugins
 ### `com.delbel.android.library`
+#### What it does?
-Set up the basic configuration for an android module:
+Set up the basic configuration for an android module for you:
 ```groovy
 plugins {
     apply("com.android.library")